Client-Engineering-AI-Guild/UniBW-AgenticAIBootcamp/business-automation/hands-on-lab-business-automation.md

 **Instructors**:
 - Check the corresponding [Instructor's guide](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/tree/main/usecase-setup/business-automation) to set up all environments and backend services.
   > NOTE: the `main` branch contains the latest release code.
 If you want to use a previous release, download the same [release](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/releases) that will be used for participants' lab.
-- Provide access to the data file located in the instructor repo at `usecase-setup/business-automation/assets/ABC_Motor_Product_Catalog.pdf` that will be uploaded as knowledge.
+- Provide access to the data file `ABC_Motor_Product_Catalog.pdf` that will be uploaded as knowledge.

 **Participants**:
 - Validate that you have access to the right TechZone environment for this lab.
-- Complete the [environment-setup](../../environment-setup) guide for steps on API key creation and project setup.
+- Complete the [environment-setup](../environment-setup/README.md) guide for steps on API key creation and project setup.
-- Make sure you have created a [**watsonx** project](../../environment-setup/create-project.md) and a [Deployment Space](https://www.ibm.com/docs/en/watsonx/saas?topic=spaces-creating-deployment) in your **watsonx** project.
+- Make sure you have created a [**watsonx** project](../environment-setup/create-project.md) and a [Deployment Space](https://www.ibm.com/docs/en/watsonx/saas?topic=spaces-creating-deployment) in your **watsonx** project.
 - Validate that you have access to a credentials file that your instructor will share with you before starting the labs.
 - Familiarity with AI agent concepts (e.g., instructions, tools, collaborators...)
 - Make sure that your instructor has provided the following:
-  - data file to be uploaded as knowledge
+  - data file `ABC_Motor_Product_Catalog.pdf` to be uploaded as knowledge

 ## Create a watsonx.ai Agent